Chucky/Charles Lee Ray

 - Papa Wolf: Towards Andy.

-- Cool Big Sister: Foster sister to Andy.
+- Cool Big Sister: Becomes this to Andy.

-- Expy: Some note her similarites to Karen.
+- Expy: Some note her similarities to Karen.

 - Only Sane Woman: She shares this with Andy in contrast with the other supporting characters who are either Too Dumb to Live or Jerkasses.

-- Theme Naming: With Karen and Kristin as the female leads with "K" names who're close to Andy in the first three movies.
+- Theme Naming: With Karen and Kristin as the female leads with "K" names who are close to Andy in the first three movies.

 - Tomboyish Name: Fittingly for a Final Girl.

-- Adaptational Heroism: Is portrayed more of a Jerk with a Heart of Gold in the television cut then in the theatrical cut.
+- Adaptational Nice Guy: Is portrayed more of a Jerk with a Heart of Gold in the television cut then in the theatrical cut.

 - Anger Born of Worry: The television cut makes it clear his apparent Jerkassery is result of this due to his worry for his wife Joanne.